afsalthaj/afsalthaj.github.io/src/content/blog/transforming-data-engineering-with-golem-timeline.md

 category: 'the-lab'
 ---

+For engineers exploring **data engineering**, **data science pipelines**, and **Spark-like distributed workloads**, this article explains a durable execution approach that improves observability and reliability.

 ## Prelude

 For those who work in the data engineering space (or even in the software engineering space building scalable backends), almost all frameworks and system designs expose a few terms (or their synonyms) that are quite common.